 How eye color is determined

-Most of the genes involved in eye color produce, transport, and store melanin (a pigment that is also responsible for determining your skin color and hair color).
-Therefore, your eye color depends on both the quantity and quality of melanin in your iris.
-If you have brown eyes, your irises contain large amounts of melanin.
-Conversely, if you have blue eyes, your irises contain much less melanin.
+Most of the genes involved in eye color produce, transport, and store melanin, a pigment that also helps determine your skin and hair color.
+Therefore, your natural eye color depends on both the quantity and distribution of melanin in your iris, although color contacts can temporarily change or enhance how that color appears.
+If you have brown eyes, your irises contain larger amounts of melanin, while blue eyes contain much less.

 There is a common misconception that people get their eye color from a mixture of their parents’ and grandparents’ eye colors.
 For example, many people believe that blue-eyed parents can only conceive blue-eyed offspring, but this isn’t the case.
 The genetics of eye color isn’t this simple.
 Blue-eyed parents can have brown-eyed children, and brown-eyed parents can have blue-eyed children.